OctopusDeploy/blog/blog/2019-12/octopus-release-2019.11/index.md

 Our team continually adds updates and bug fixes driven by customer feedback and support tickets.
 We want to highlight some of these changes in this release.

 * **Simpler Octopus dashboard configuration**, so it's clearer to understand what is filtered.
 * **Added support to test Azure DevOps issue tracker connectivity**.
-This changes can help when configuring build server integration and work item tracking.
+This change can help when configuring build server integration and work item tracking.
-* **Space selection is no longer visible** if a user only has 1 space and they don't have permission to add more.
+* **Space selection is no longer visible if a user only has 1 space** and they don't have permission to add more.
 * **Added support to upgrade a subset of Tentacles**.
 This applies to groups of Tentacle/Workers in an environment or worker pool rather than all deployment targets.
-* Added support to **Redeploy previous deployments** so it's easier to redeploy/rollback successful release.
+* Added support to **Redeploy previous successful deployments** so it's easier to rollback other releases.
 * **Swagger API documentation** is far more accurate making it easier for teams to integrate with the Octopus API.
 * **Improved performance to the Tenants page** - It's now much faster to render for customers with hundreds and thousands of tenants.
 * **Improved supportability** We've improved logging for automatic deploys and dynamic infrastructure provisioning to help teams understand what happens if things go wrong.